bubshayz/libraries/docs/intro.md

 ## Wally Setup

 Once Wally is installed, run `wally init` on your project directory, and then add the various open sourced modules that you need, as wally dependencies.
-For e.g, the following may be a `wally.toml` file for a project that includes a `NumberUtil` wally package:
+For e.g, the following may be a `wally.toml` file for a project that includes a `numberUtil` wally package:

 ```toml
 [package]